 Our and the VIE Group's net revenue is derived from fees charged for providing services, including loan facilitation services and post-origination services, and other revenues.
 In accordance with the agreements with our and the VIE Group's borrowers and institutional funding partners, we and the VIE Group collect service fees from customers in facilitating loan transactions.
 Historically and up until November 2020, when the outstanding loan balance of our and the VIE Group's legacy P2P business was decreased to zero, we and the VIE Group also received individual investors service fees for automated investment programs and for loans transfers over our and the VIE Group's secondary loan market.
 In addition, we and the VIE Group charge other fees contingent on future events, such as penalty fees for late payments.
 Our and the VIE Group's net revenue is presented net of VAT.
-Prior to April 28, 2018, our and the VIE Group's net revenue was fees billed net of stand-ready liabilities associated with the investor assurance program managed by us and cash incentives.
-As we and the VIE Group discontinued managing investor assurance program for loans facilitated after April 28, 2018, we and the VIE Group no longer charge service fees associated with guarantee services.
-Therefore, we and the VIE Group's net revenue is recognized as revenues from loan facilitation services, revenues from post-origination services and other revenues.
+Our and the VIE Group's net revenue is recognized as revenues from loan facilitation services, revenues from post-origination services and other revenues.